 Isolation and characterisation of pathogen

-The isolated pathogen was identified by the mycelia colony and morphology of conidia.
+The isolated pathogen was identified based on the mycelia colony and morphology of conidia.
 The mycelia of FOL are slightly white to pink when observed from PDA plate and often with pink colour on the lower side.
 Micro conidia formed singly oval to reniform shape and with single septa or without any septation.
 The size of micro

 conidia ranged from 8-16 x 2-4 μm.
-The macro conidia were sickled shape with a blunt end and usually 3-6 septate.
-The size of macro conidia ranges from 33-55 x 4.5-6 μm.
+The macro conidia were sickled in shape with a blunt end and usually 3-6 septate.
+The size of the macro conidia ranges from 33-55 x 4.5-6 μm.
 The chlamydospores of Fusarium pathogen appeared as spherical shape, smooth to rough walled, intercalary, single or in pairs in the mycelium.
-For cultural morphology, Fusarium culture has cottony mycelium and colour of culture range from red to orange lrig.
+For cultural morphology, Fusarium culture has cottony mycelium and the colour of culture range from red to orange lrig.